Why we must protect Owls Head Provincial Park to safeguard biodiversity in nova scotia

-Owls Head Park Reserve is a biologically diverse property with coastal heathlands, salt marshes and bogs, a freshwater lake, estuaries, a beach, and a rugged coastline.
+Owls Head Provincial Park is a biodiverse property with coastal heathlands, salt marshes and bogs, a freshwater lake, estuaries, a beach, and a rugged coastline.
 It is bordered by offshore eelgrass beds that provide important habitat for a multitude of aquatic species.

 “Owls Head contains a globally rare coastal habitat ecosystem that is home to several species of conservation concern6.”Biologist Bob Bancroft

 Scientists from St. Mary’s University (Ecology of Plants in Communities Lab) have been studying the ecology of Owls Head for 15 years.
-They’ve determined that the park reserve is home to a globally rare coastal Broom Crowberry (Corema conradii) plant community, which must be protected.
+They’ve determined that the property is home to a globally rare coastal broom crowberry (Corema conradii) plant community, which must be protected.

 “Our years of data reveal that Owls Head is ecologically unique and of importance to biodiversity conservation. […] Broom Crowberry is endemic to northeastern North America, meaning this species can be found nowhere else in the world.
 In Canada, this plant only occurs within the Maritime Provinces and Quebec and within that limited range, Broom Crowberry is only common in Nova Scotia.
 If our province does not make an effort to protect this species, there will be no other opportunity elsewhere to protect it7.”Biologists Dr. Jeremy Lundholm and Caitlin Porter